JingxianLin/RoboND-DeepLearning-Project/writeup.md

     return output_layer
 ```

+1 by 1 convolutions are used instead of fully-connected layers.
+By flattening a 4D tensor into a 2D tensor, a fully connected layer loses spatial information, because no information about the location of the pixels is preserved.
+Using 1x1 convolutions can avoid that.
+Furthermore, replacement of fully-connected layers with convolutional layers presents an added advantage that during inference, images of any size can be fed into the trained network, something impossible for a fully connected layer because the output size is fixed there.

 Decoder is comprised of three parts: A bilinear upsampling layer, a layer concatenation step, and a separable convolution layer: